 When it does finally happen, your mind is elsewhere.
 You’re cycling along in that blissful way, being carried along the winding streets by pedal-memory, thinking about who knows what – dinner, shopping, your home town, your parents, your lovelife.
 Apart from the movement of legs, pedals and wheels, your bike could be standing still.
 It is the streets which are flying past you.

 Then something makes you look at your surroundings.
 You have been so faraway you forget where you are, forget the time of day.
 How did I get here, where am I going?
 Which blackened Georgian office block is that?
 Which crouching church down that alley?
-It is the smell that brings it back to you – the cold tang of raw meat: You are wheeling around the edge of Smithfield market, and it is dawn.
+The cold scent of raw meat brings it back to you – dead cattle.
+You are wheeling around the edge of Smithfield market, and it is dawn.
 But suddenly there’s another smell: sweet coffee, belgian waffles.
 It is unexpected, out of place.
 You are knocked off course.

 Straightening up, you smile.